bitcoin/bitcoin/doc/file-partition.md

        bitcoin-cli stop

-3) Move the "index" folder up one level (so that it may remain on the internal drive).
-Like the
+3) Move the "index" folder up one level, so that it may remain on the internal drive:

           mv -f /Users/coinadm/local/bitcoin/data/blocks/index /Users/coinadm/local/bitcoin/data/